 The mattress is 12.5 inches thick in total.
 The company doesn’t disclose the thickness of the individual layers, so it’s a little hard to make an exact comparison with the other Flex models.
 However, I do at least know for a fact that the company uses high-density, quality foams, so this mattress should be very durable.

 Tempur-Pedic provides the exact firmness of its mattresses on its websites.
-The Flex Elite is the third softest mattress in the entire Tempur-Pedic line and is the softest in the Flex collection (just ahead of the Flex Supreme).
+The Flex Elite is the third softest mattress in the entire Tempur-Pedic line and is the softest in the Flex collection.

 You Might Want To Pick This Mattress If: